 We’re excited to hear you’re bringing on new customers, but we understand that efficiency is crucial to running a successful business.
-Having more customers, especially more customers who are new to the managed services experience, naturally creates more opportunities for errors to crop up.
-We know it can be difficult speaking to customers about the technical aspects of IT, such as backup errors, but these conversations are necessary and add value to your managed services.
+Having more customers, especially more customers who are new to the managed services experience, naturally creates more opportunities for errors to pop up.
+We know it can be difficult speaking to customers about the technical aspects of IT, such as backup errors, but these conversations are necessary and add more value to your managed services offering.

-To help facilitate these conversations with your customers and ultimately help you streamline the troubleshooting process, we consulted Manager of Partner Services at Intronis MSP Solutions, Justin Ridenour.
-Justin has multiple conversations a day with customers regarding Data Protection as a Service (DPaaS) and how to troubleshoot errors.
+To help facilitate these conversations with your customers and streamline the troubleshooting process, we consulted Manager of Partner Services at Barracuda MSP, Justin Ridenour.
+Justin talks frequently with customers about Data Protection-as-a-Service and how to troubleshoot errors.
 Here are his tips to help your team troubleshoot more efficiently:

 Warning signs to watch for